Talking to someone can really help if you're feeling down.

-Talking about low moods is key because it can help you understand that you might need help and support.
-It’s taking the first step in helping yourself to manage difficult situations and feelings.
+Talking about low mood is key because it can help you understand that you might need help and support.
+It’s taking the important first step in helping yourself when it comes to managing difficult situations and feelings.

 Reflect on the possible stress points and triggers which you think may be affecting your day to day life and mood.

 Sarah’s story is really good example of this.
 In her case, she has identified school work as a trigger so:

 - She may find that seeking support from a teacher or someone from the student support team at school will help her to improve her mood and concentration.

 - She may also recognise that being on her own so much is not helping, and is increasing her isolation.
 Therefore she may try to spend a little more time out of her bedroom and more time with her family

 - As Sarah is not sleeping well, and her tiredness is contributing to her low mood, she may find it really helpful to read about the different things she can do to improve her sleep